gitsbi/unlib/README.md

 There are four different kind of casts available:

  1. `value_cast` allows casting between units with different value types, e.g., seconds in `int` vs. seconds in `long long`.
- 1. `scale_cast` allows casting between units with different scales, e.g., seconds and minutes.
+ 1. `scale_cast` allows casting between units with different scales, e.g., seconds and minutes. (_Note:_ Quantities that only differ in their scaling can implicitly be constructed from each other:)
  1. `tag_cast` allows casting between units with different tags, e.g., active and reactive power.
  1. `quantity_cast` allows casting between units where value types, scales, and tags might be different.